 The William Breman Jewish Home is more than just a long-term care and rehab facility.
 Our long history and rich tradition of high quality care, community support and person-centered approach translates to an environment in which residents feel they are at a home rather than an institution.
-We pride ourselves not just on our quality awards, staff longevity and five-star rating, but on the close relationships that exist between our residents, family members and staff.
+We pride ourselves not just on our quality awards and staff longevity, but on the close relationships that exist between our residents, family members and staff.
 (Link for quality awards and staff longevity?)

 Each day, our large and active Auxiliary and dedicated corps of volunteers join residents in participating in activities and experiences that honor and celebrate every moment they share with us.
 Visit our Photo Gallery to see some of our residents’ favorite programs.

 Journey to Culture Change

 The Home has been part of the Culture Change movement since 1995 when designing our current building.
 “Culture change” is the common name given to the national movement for the transformation of older adult services, based on person-directed values and practices where the voices of elders and those working with them are considered and respected.